seejwy/skapi-doc/database-advanced/README.md

 ### Unsubscribing

-Users can unsubscribe from the users they have subscribed to:
+Users can unsubscribe from the users they have subscribed to using the `unsubscribe()` method.

 ```js
 // User 'B'